abunsen/Paython/README.md

 Paython
 =========

 Trying to make it easy to accept payments in Python.
-So far, we're Paython.
+So far, we're Paython - a library in python for payment gateways like Stripe, ePay, Authorize.net, PlugNPay, First Data & more.

 Currently - you can just import the gateway needed from gateways & auth/settle/capture (sale)/void/credit once you instantiate with the proper credentials.